kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 ## Setup

-Ensure the RuntimeClass feature gate is enabled (it is by default).
-See [Feature Gates](/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
-The `RuntimeClass` feature gate must be enabled on API server _and_ kubelets.

-1. Configure the CRI implementation on nodes (runtime dependent).
+1. Configure the CRI implementation on nodes (runtime dependent)
-2. Create the corresponding RuntimeClass resources.
+2. Create the corresponding RuntimeClass resources

 ### 1. Configure the CRI implementation on nodes